patrickbr/piwik-LoginFailLog/README.md

-# Piwik LoginFailLog Plugin
+# Piwik / Matomo LoginFailLog Plugin

 ## Description

-This simple plugin enables logging of failed authentication attempts in Piwik, nothing more, nothing less.
+This simple plugin enables logging of failed authentication attempts in Piwik / Matomo, nothing more, nothing less.
 Failed login attempts are logged like this:

 ```
 WARNING LoginFailLog[2017-07-22 23:35:20] [b215d] Failed login from 172.217.22.227 with username 'patrick'.